Joseph Lister: Defence of tradition

-In July 1869, at the annual conference of the BMA at Leeds, that was attended by both Simpson and Bennett, the English surgeon Thomas Nunneley mocked Listers ideas on antisepsis and expressed disbelief in the germ-theory of wound infections.
+In July 1869, at the annual conference of the British Medical Association (BMA) at Leeds, attended by both Simpson and Bennett, the English surgeon Thomas Nunneley mocked Lister's ideas on antisepsis and expressed disbelief in the germ-theory of wound infections.
 Nunneley was a well respected researcher and expert on erysipelas who proudly boasted during the surgical address that he had not permitted a single patient to be treated by carbolic acid during the three years that his colleagues had used it and achieved no better results that him.
 He labeled antiseptic treatment as both "fashionable" and "in vogue", based on "unsupported fancies which have little other existence than what is found in the imagination of those who believe in them".

-However it was his attack on Lister central premise of the germ theory that was so useful to Listers detractors; that first intention healing occurred in wounds that were exposed to the air.
+However it was his attack on Lister central premise of the germ theory that was so useful to Lister's detractors; that first intention healing occurred in wounds that were exposed to the air.
 In his conclusion he stated:

 Suppuration, per se, is not an unhealthy action, nor is pus itself always an injurious substance; but when the process can be prevented by union by the first intention, so much the better for the patient; for, wherever pus or effused blood exist, there is more or less danger of their becoming decomposed, absorption taking place, and the system being poisoned by them....
 If freely exposed stumps heal up readily and well, it must be at once apparent that those which do so when most elaborately swathed in carbolised wrappings, do so rather in spite of, than as a consequence of, the treatment.